simplecrypto/ppagent/README.rst

 Installation
 ^^^^^^^^^^^^
 Make sure your cgminer or sgminer is running with the api port enabled.
-This can be done on command line with the ``--api-listen`` argument, or in your configuration file with ``"api-listen": true``.
+ThiFs can be done on command line with the ``--api-listen`` argument, or in your configuration file with ``"api-listen": true``.